sherpa/sherpa/docs/evaluation/convolution.rst

-the kernel is used to wrap another model expression, normally done by passing the model to be wrapped as the argument to the model, and the result of this is then a model that can be evaluated as normal.
+the kernel is used to wrap another model expression, normally done by passing the model to be wrapped as the argument to the model, and the result of this is then a model that can be evaluated on the data grid.

 .. note::